MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the project

 When investing in the stock market, one common approach is to buy stocks that have been going up and sell those that have been going down — a strategy known as momentum.
 This project asks a simple question: can we improve this approach by also looking at how "uneven" each stock's recent returns have been?
 For example, some stocks mostly deliver small gains with occasional large drops, while others show the opposite pattern.
-This unevenness is called skewness, and measuring it can help pick better stocks to buy or avoid.
+This unevenness is called skewness and measuring it can help pick better stocks to buy or avoid.
 Using data from 600 European companies over the period 2009–2018, the project tests four different ways of measuring this unevenness and compares them against a strategy based on momentum alone.
-The analysis is run separately on large, medium, and small companies to see whether the results hold across different parts of the market.
+The analysis is run separately on large, medium and small companies to see whether the results hold across different parts of the market.

 #### Tools used